-The Persian empire under the rule of King Darius was expanding to Europe and had already conquered Thrace and Macedonia before aiming to subjugate the rest of Greece.
-To be sure, this campaign was not for economic gain, since Greece, as today, was not a wealthy area.
-It may have held strategic importance due to its position in the Mediterranean, but the most plausible reason for the Persian expansion seems to be the pursuit of prestige or the need to quell potentially troublesome neighbors.
+The Persian Empire under the rule of King Darius was expanding to Europe and had already conquered Thrace and Macedonia before attempting to subjugate the rest of Greece.
+To be sure, this campaign was not for economic gain, since the Greek city-states were not wealthy.
+It may have held been for strategic reasons due to Greece’s position in the Mediterranean, but the most plausible reason for the Persian expansion seems to be the pursuit of prestige or the need to quell potentially troublesome neighbors.

-Anyhow, they decided to send envoys to all southern Greek cities, asking for their surrender.
+Anyhow, the Persians decided to send envoys to all southern Greek cities, asking for their surrender.
 The response of Athens and Sparta was clear and harsh; the envoys were killed.
 Athens and Sparta then formed an alliance.

 The first Persian invasion, led by Datis and Artaphernes, was crushed in the Battle of Marathon.
 The defeat at Marathon signaled the end of the Persian empire’s first attempt, and Darius began preparations for a second attack.
 This time, he planned to lead the invasion himself, but death got to him first.
 The task was passed to his son, Xerxes.

-On a day in late August of 480 BCE, Xerxes’ huge army stopped in the narrow passage of Thermopylae, which his army had to pass through on the road to Athens.
-The number of men comprising that army differ greatly from source to source and from history scholar to history scholar, ranging from millions, which I believe is a gross exaggeration, to 20,000, which I believe is a gross understatement.
-The safest bet is they numbered somewhere between 100,000 and 150,000.
+In late August of 480 BCE, Xerxes’ huge army stopped in the narrow passage of Thermopylae, which his army had to pass through on the road to Athens.
+The number of men comprising that army differs greatly from source to source and from scholar to scholar, ranging from millions, which I believe is a gross exaggeration, to 20,000, which I believe is a gross understatement.
+The safest bet is that they numbered somewhere between 100,000 and 150,000.

 The Greeks that had been sent to stop them, on the other hand, numbered between five and seven thousand.
-The passage was the right choice for defense, as whenever a Greek army had tried to face the Persians on open ground, it lost.
-In the narrow pass, the numbers would not matter, and the light infantry used by the Persians would be at a disadvantage—forced to face head-on the armored machine of the Greek phalanx.
+The passage was the right choice for defense, as in the narrow pass, the numbers would not matter, and the light infantry used by the Persians would be at a disadvantage — forced to face head-on the armored machine of the Greek phalanx.

-With the Spartans were 900 Lacedaemonian auxiliaries and other city-states’ armies.
+Along the Spartans hoplites were 900 Spartan auxiliaries and contingents from other city-states.
 Here, the historians Herodotus and Diodorus give us different numbers.
 More or less, there were 500 Mantineans, 500 Tegeans, 400 Corinthians, 700 Thespians, 1000 Phocians, 1000 Arcadians, 200 Philians, 80 Mycenaeans, and 1000 Locrians.